 Air fryer baked potatoes are so amazing!
 With crispy skins on the outside and a soft tender inside it’s the perfect side dish or dinner stuffed with chili!
+If you want to make Ninja Foodi baked potatoes these directions work too.

 - Russet potatoes – all similar sized potatoes so they get done at the same time, medium is best